utsav0/daily-dev-tips/src/pages/posts/scss-import.md

 }
 ```

-This will result in the following `main.css`
+This will result in the following `main.css`.

 ```css
 * {